scholarslab/scholarslab.github.io/_people/ammon-shepherd.md

 location: ''
 name: Ammon Shepherd
 position: Digital Humanities Developer
-short_bio: 'Ammon is a Digital Humanities Developer and Makerspace Technologist at the Scholars' Lab where he codes projects, builds tools to fix old projects, does some systems administration, 3D prints and plays with Arduinos and Raspberry Pis.'
+short_bio: "Ammon is a Digital Humanities Developer and Makerspace Technologist at the Scholars' Lab where he codes projects, builds tools to fix old projects, does some systems administration, 3D prints and plays with Arduinos and Raspberry Pis."
 slug: ammon-shepherd
 status: current
 twitter: mossiso